harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/aws/aws-sam-deployments.md

 Harness supports AWS SAM (Serverless Application Model) deployments.
 SAM is an open-source framework provided by Amazon Web Services (AWS) that simplifies the deployment and management of serverless applications on AWS.
 It is an extension of AWS's infrastructure-as-code service, CloudFormation.

-For SAM deployments in Harness, you simply add your SAM template to Harness, select the target region, and Harness will perform the SAM build and deploy.
+For SAM deployments in Harness, add your SAM template to Harness and select the target region.
+Harness will perform the SAM build and deploy.

 Harness performs the SAM build and deploy within an ephemeral Docker container in a Kubernetes cluster.
 You can manage the Kubernetes settings for these steps as needed.